vectordotdev/vector/rfcs/2020-08-27-3603-postgres-metrics.md

 ## Internal Proposal

 Build a single source called `postgresql_metrics` (name to be confirmed) to collect PostgreSQL metrics.
+We support all non-EOL'ed PostgreSQL versions.

 The recommended implementation is to use the Rust PostgreSQL client to connect the target database server by address specified in configuration.

 - https://docs.rs/postgres/0.17.5/postgres/index.html

 The source would then run the following queries: